 The Road to Nowhere photo at the top of this page is a familiar place to all 900 Milers.
 In the 1960s a road was being built around part of the Park, but caused such unexpected environmental damage that construction was halted.
 Now its main feature is a fantastic, scary-at-night, 1200 foot long hiking tunnel.
 If you've not experienced it, join the adventure, you will find it.

-As of March 20, 2013 there are 370 members of the 900 Miler Club, founded in 1995 by Lou Murray.
+As of July 21, 2013 there are 376 members of the 900 Miler Club, founded in 1995 by Lou Murray.
 The initial fee is $15 with no membership dues thereafter.
-Our membership application can be printed from your web browser.
+The 900 miler application can be printed from your web browser.
 When the form is the active window, click File, Print, OK.
-If you only have one sheet loaded in the printer and turn it after the first page is printed, you will use a single sheet (save a tree).
 Follow the instructions on the form and mail it to the address on the form with your check for $15.
 Click the BACK button on your browser to return to this page.
-For a spreadsheet with all of the trails and mileages click here: 900 Mile Trail Listing .
-Email me at firstname.lastname@example.org for an excel or word version, to help with record keeping.

 This is a reduced scan of our 8 1/2 x 11 Certificate.